haanhvu/opentelemetry-collector-contrib/exporter/clickhouseexporter/README.md

-This branch is created to change the type of attributes in ClickHouse exporter schema from Map[key]value to Array[key] and Array[value].
-The ultimate purpose is to do benchmarking to see which type choice performs better.
+This branch is created to add ClickHouse's asynchronous insert settings to each insert.
+The ultimate purpose is to do benchmarking on the asynchronous insert feature.

-I just changed the types in the implementation, not the tests.
-So some tests is probably failing.
-However, I checked the change locally with a small trace generating experiment.
-The change worked.

-I didn't change the hardcoded schema either.
-So to test this change, you would need to manually create the table in ClickHouse server yourself:
+This branch also uses the new data types from the [newtypes branch](https://github.com/haanhvu/opentelemetry-collector-contrib/tree/newtypes/exporter/clickhouseexporter#readme).
+So you would need to manually create the table in ClickHouse server yourself before set up the collector:
 ```
 CREATE TABLE IF NOT EXISTS otel_traces (
      Timestamp DateTime64(9) CODEC(Delta, ZSTD(1)),